 Type of adaptations in animals

 Every animal has its own unique adaptations that make it perfectly suited for its environment.
-The main types of adaptations are Physical, Behavioural and Sensory.
+The main types of adaptations are Physical, Behavioral and Sensory.

-Camouflage: Many animals have the ability to blend in with their surroundings to avoid detection by predators.
-For example, chameleons can change the colour of their skin.
+- Camouflage: Blending in – Many animals have the ability to blend in with their surroundings to avoid detection by predators like chameleons changing color.

-Webbed feet: Animals that live in water, such as ducks and otters, have webbed feet that allow them to swim more efficiently.
+- Body Structures: Animals living in water, such as ducks and otters, have webbed feet that allow them to swim more efficiently; polar bears have thick fur to protect from cold.

 Adaptations based on Habitat